Is this the most sustainable way to stay in the jungle?

 Story highlights

-- Ecuadorian eco-resort Mashpi Lodge sits in the middle of Mindo cloud forest.
+- Ecuadorian eco-resort Mashpi Lodge sits in the middle of the Chocó-Andean forest.

 - Constructed using environmentally friendly techniques, the property is designed to be at one with nature.